Farmworkers in the USA, including Florida, are not treated fairly?

 We are working to build direct relationships with local organic growers so that we might walk the land and witness the working conditions for ourselves, in addition to asking questions about labor practices.
 Just because a crop is organic does NOT ensure that workers are treated fairly, yet another reason to know your grower.

 These issues are so serious and directly effect all of us, so Dandelion is dedicated to raising awareness and taking action where necessary.
-We hosted the Modern Day Slavery Museum on it’s tour through Florida in Spring 2010 and co-proprietor Julie Norris is dedicating an entire series of Front Porch Radio segments to the various issues in Farmworker Rights.
+We hosted the Modern Day Slavery Museum on its tour through Florida in Spring 2010 and former co-owner Julie Norris dedicated an entire series of Front Porch Radio segments to the various issues in Farmworker Rights.

 We also selected the Coalition of Immokalee Workers as the first organization to be featured as part of our Tea for Change program.
 Much more information and action will be presented to our patrons in the future.